yudhisteer/Pseudo-LiDARs-with-Stereo-Vision/README.md

 # Pseudo-LiDARs and 3D Computer-Vision

 ## Problem Statement
+In the context of drone deliveries, it is crucial not only to detect obstacles in ```real-time``` but also to accurately determine their ```distances```.
+However, the implementation of traditional ```LiDAR``` sensors on drones poses a significant challenge due to their ```high cost``` and ```weight```.
+The expense and heaviness of LiDAR systems hinder their practicality for integration onto drones for ```obstacle detection``` and ```distance estimation``` purposes.
+Consequently, an alternative solution is needed to overcome these limitations and enable drones to ```avoid obstacles```, ```plan optimal paths```, and gain a comprehensive understanding of the surrounding environment.
+Addressing the problem of acquiring accurate obstacle distance measurements becomes essential in providing a cost-effective and lightweight alternative to LiDAR sensors, ensuring the safe and efficient implementation of drone deliveries.

 ## Abstract
+This project presents an economical alternative to LiDAR sensors for ```per-pixel depth estimation``` in drone applications.
+By utilizing ```block matching``` and ```Semi-Global Block Matching (SGBM)``` algorithms, we showcase how stereo computer vision techniques can accurately determine depth information.
+The block matching algorithm efficiently establishes ```correspondences``` between stereo camera images, while the SGBM algorithm optimizes the ```disparity map``` estimation process.
+Extensive experimentation validates the efficacy of this approach, demonstrating its capacity to provide per-pixel depth estimation at a significantly reduced ```cost``` compared to traditional LiDAR systems.
+Our findings indicate that the integration of ```pseudo-LiDAR``` systems presents a promising and cost-effective solution for replacing LiDAR sensors in drone applications, facilitating affordable depth perception and expanding the possibilities for aerial data collection and analysis.

 ## Dataset
+For this project, the [KITTI dataset](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) will be utilized, specifically the stereo camera images.
+The dataset includes a comprehensive [3D object detection benchmark](https://www.cvlibs.net/datasets/kitti/raw_data.php), comprising ```7,481``` training images and ```7,518``` test images.
+These images are accompanied by corresponding point clouds, providing a total of ```80,256``` labeled objects for analysis.
+Additionally, the ```synchronized and rectified raw data``` from the KITTI dataset will be employed during the **inference** stage of the project, further enhancing the accuracy and reliability of the results.
+The availability of this rich dataset enables thorough exploration and evaluation of the proposed methods and ensures robustness in the project's findings.

 ## Plan of Action
 1. Linear Camera Model